thk2b/traceroute/README.md

 The program prints the path taken through the IP network from the source to the destination host, each line coresponding to a network gateway (physical device).

+It is implemented by repeatedly sending IMCP ECHO packets to the destination with ttl(time to live) values increasing from 1 to 64.
+Ttl values are decremented by 1 at each gateway, and packets return as ICMP TIME_EXCEEDED packets when their ttl reaches 0.
+So by starting with ttl=1, we obtain the IP address and round trip time of all devices on the path to the host.

+## Usage

+`usage: ./traceroute host`

 ## Quick start

 ```sh